sarthak247/CSDJ/README.md

 Release V1.0 is in beta!
 Only CLI for now, but everything should work Head over to the releases page to grab it!
+Pretty easy to use!
+Features
+1. Direct Download Songs from YouTube by Name!
+2. Songs get auto cached!
+3. GUI(coming soon!)